legendarycode3/31-days-Of-reactjs-course/README.md

    E.g node_modules, .env , should never be pushed to github </br>

  - eslint Highlights problems in our JavaScript Code. </br>
+   EG. Lets say you mistakely mispelled something when writing code in VSCode.